-For things that you’re struggling to do, set a timer for five or ten or twenty minute or an hour.
-Do as much of the task as you can in that time, then take a five or ten or twenty-minute break, rinse and repeat.
+For things that you’re struggling to do, set a timer for five or ten or twenty minute,s or an hour.
+Do as much of the task as you can in that time, then take a five or ten, or twenty-minute break, rinse and repeat.
 The traditional “Pomodoro” technique calls for 25 minutes of work to five minutes of rest, but you do you.

-Exercise: Every day for three months, choose one thing that is hard for you to do, and do three “mini-Pomodoros” of at least ten minutes work, five minutes rest toward the task.
+Exercise: Every day for three months, choose one thing that is hard for you to do, and do three “mini-Pomodoros” of at least ten minutes of work, and five minutes of rest toward the task.

 Exercise: Pick a day every month to have a “chunking” day.
-Get others involved, and everyone gets a pizza or a movie party afterward.
+Maybe get others in your household involved, and everyone (or just you!) gets a pizza or a movie party afterward.

 Exercise: Buy or “crib together” a planner, paper, electronic or some combination.
 On a fresh page or file, name your project, and every day set a timer for five or ten minutes and add something to your plan.
 Or take something away.
 Or make up wild ideas.

-Where people mess up with listing their priority lists is either to write them on something that gets lost or to make them too long.
+People mess up with listing their priority lists either when they write them on something that gets lost or when they make them too long.
 Don’t include things you’re already good at getting done.
 Only write down the things you need to get better at doing or need to do one time or infrequently.

 create extrinsic motives: